travitch/whole-program-llvm/README.md

 When object files are linked together, the contents of non-special ELF sections are just concatenated (so we don't lose the locations of any of the constituent bitcode files).

 This package contains an extra utility, extract-bc, to read the contents of this ELF section and link all of the bitcode into a single whole-program bitcode file.
+This utility can also be used on built native static libraries to generate LLVM bitcode archives.

 This two-phase build process is slower and more elaborate than normal, but in practice is necessary to be a drop-in replacement for gcc in